PlusTimeIT/Laravel-EasyForms/src/Docs/src/concepts/elements.md

 | `label`  |     String     | undefined | Display label for the checkbox              |
 | `value`  |     Mixed      | undefined | Value of the checkbox                       |

 ## Select Item

 Class used for handling items in SelectFields and AutoCompleteFields.

 ### Custom Props

 | Property |      Type      |  Default  | Description              |
 |:---------|:--------------:|:---------:|:-------------------------|
 | `id`     |     String     | undefined | ID of the select item    |
 | `value`  |     Mixed      | undefined | Value of the select item |

 ## Rule Item

 Class used for handling validation rules.

 ### Custom Props

 | Property |      Type      |  Default  | Description                 |
 |:---------|:--------------:|:---------:|:----------------------------|
 | `name`   |     String     | undefined | Name of the validation rule |
 | `value`  |     Mixed      | undefined | Value of the validation     |

 ## Radio Item

 Class used for handling radio in RadioGroupFields.

 ### Custom Props

 | Property |      Type      |  Default  | Description                 |
 |:---------|:--------------:|:---------:|:----------------------------|
 | `color`  |     String     | undefined | Color of radio              |
 | `label`  |     String     | undefined | Display label for the radio |
 | `value`  |     Mixed      | undefined | Value of the radio          |

 ## Condition Item

-Class used for handling conditionals for displaying action icons and buttons on the frontend.
+Class used for handling conditionals for displaying [Action Icons](/concepts/actions.html#action-icons) and [Action Buttons](/concepts/actions.html#action-button) on the frontend.

 ### Custom Props

 | Property   |  Type  |  Default  | Description                                                                                     |
 |:-----------|:------:|:---------:|:------------------------------------------------------------------------------------------------|
 | `check`    | String | undefined | Search additional data provided to the form on load.
 Check attribute value against below value. |